Rose de Cherbourg

 • Redevelopment of the area around the Tour Défense 2000 and delivery of Landscape

-• 2022 : Delivery of the public spaces and the Hekla Tower
+• 2022 : Handover of the park, part of the public spaces and the Hekla Tower

 Did you know that ?